jugla/worldtidesinfocustom/README.md

 ## Wish/Todo list
 - implement UI instead of YAML
-- implement asychoneous instead of polling
+- implement asynchoneous instead of polling
 - make this integration as default in home assistant

 ## Contact